FabricMC/fabric-docs/develop/items/custom-tools.md

 | `enchantmentValue`        | The "Enchantability" of tools which are of this `ToolMaterial`.                                                                                                     |
 | `repairItems`             | Any items within this tag can be used to repair tools of this `ToolMaterial` in an anvil.                                                                           |

-For this example, we will use the same repair item we will be using for armor.
+For this example, we will use the same repair item tag we will be using for armor.
 We define the tag reference as follows:

 @[code transcludeWith=:::repair_tag](@/reference/latest/src/main/java/com/example/docs/item/armor/GuiditeArmorMaterial.java)